M5FGN/MiniProjects/Magic_Eight_Ball/README.md

 ## MVP

-* Create a Magic 8 Ball visual
+* Create a Magic 8 Ball visual.
-* Display random answers from the list of standard answers
+* Display random answers from the list of standard answers.
+* Be able to reset the Magic 8 Ball.

 ## Technologies Used